 Once believed to be merely a fad, ceramic knives continue to hold their appeal in the field of culinary arts.
-Many home, professional and world famous chefs alike use them.
+Many chefs, both home- and professional, use them.
 Considered to be at least five times stronger than stainless steel, ceramic knives are made from an extremely durable substance called zirconium oxide.
 Some of the finer attributes, according to those who prefer them, are that they stay sharp for much longer than metal knives, do not affect the taste of food and do not harbor bacteria.
-They are also light weight, perfectly balanced, and stain- and rust-proof.
+They are also lightweight, perfectly balanced, and stain- and rust-proof.

 One of the more popular ceramic knife companies, Kyocera, is set to more than double its annual shipments by 2014, an indication of the stability of this decades-old trend.
-In addition, Oprah Winfrey included ceramic knives in her Ultimate Favorite Things list for 2010 last November.
-This was based on her experience using a set sent to her from the Food Network's top chef Ming Tsai (they reportedly came from his own signature series).
+In addition, Oprah Winfrey included ceramic knives in her Ultimate Favorite Things list for 2010.
+This was based on her experience using a set sent to her from Food Network chef Ming Tsai (they reportedly came from his own signature series).

 Not everyone feels so warmly about these new-fangled kitchen tools.
 Some say they should be considered a supplement to other sets, be those other sets stainless steel, high-carbon stainless steel or titanium.
 Others completely dismiss ceramic knives as trendy gadgets.